 These forecasts can sometimes be quite complex so seek expert help if you are unsure about any aspect

 To create a cash flow forecast, you should look at the following:

-Money in = your sales forecast + any non-sales income
+- Money in = your sales forecast and any non-sales income

-Money out = your profit and loss forecast + any other costs (such as tax and Christmas parties).
+- Money out = your profit and loss forecast and any other costs (such as tax and Christmas parties)

-The combination of these 2 figures is an estimate of your future cash flow.
+The combination of these two figures is an estimate of your future cash flow.